Community

 All WFS meetings follow a structured format:

-• At the beginning of the meeting, the 13 Acceptance Statements and the Mission Statement are read out loud and the Certified Facilitator (CF) may remind the group about the guidelines.
+• At the beginning of in-person meetings, the 13 Acceptance Statements and the Mission Statement are read out loud and the certified facilitator (CF) may remind the group about the guidelines.
 Typically, each member of the group reads one of the 13 Statements and then the entire group reads the thought-action (italicized portion).

 • Each woman introduces herself by saying, “My name is __ and I am a competent woman.”
 She then shares a positive action (how she handled a situation differently) or a feeling (she was able to identify and/or respond to differently) and selects one of the 13 Statements to which it relates.